nkachalia1/JavaScript-Project-1/README.md

 In addition, this project will include:

-1) a link to the line graph of any previously searched stock tickers.
+1) a link to the line graph of the most recently searched stock ticker.
 2) README.md file.